Tour to Uzbekistan + one day in Tajikistan

 Day 9 - September 26 (Saturday), 2026

-Samarkand – The Legacy of Empires and the Return to Tashkent
+Samarkand - The Jewel of the Silk Road - Tashkent

 Uzbekistan Tour Budget